F-5 Permanent Residence in Korea: The 2026 Guide to 영주권

 How it works: Qualifying STEM master's and doctoral graduates recommended by their university president can receive F-2 status immediately upon graduation, without a job offer.
 This removes the standard post-graduation limbo period.

-Important hedge on the F-5 transition: Whether the standard KIIP Level 5 requirement applies at the K-STAR to F-5 transition point, or whether K-STAR participants face a different or lower requirement, is not confirmed by any primary government source as of the date of this guide.
+Important note on the F-5 transition: Whether the standard KIIP Level 5 requirement applies at the K-STAR to F-5 transition point, or whether K-STAR participants face a different or lower requirement, is not confirmed by any primary government source as of the date of this guide.
 K-STAR participants should verify the specific language and integration requirement applicable at the F-5 application stage directly with HiKorea at the time of filing.

 Sub-code note: Some secondary sources refer to the K-STAR F-5 sub-code as F-5-14, F-5-21, or other designations.
 No primary government source confirms a specific numeric sub-code.
 Refer to this pathway as "the K-STAR track" and confirm the administrative designation at HiKorea.